achiurizo/consular/README.md

 ### Fetching Github Projects with Terminitor ###

-Terminitor can also fetch code repositories off Skynet, I mean Github.
+Terminitor can also fetch code repositories off Github.
 This will have terminitor clone the repo into the current directory:

     $ terminitor fetch achiu terminitor

 After the repo has been fetched, terminitor will go ahead and run the setup block from the Termfile included in the repository.
 In the event you wouldn't want the setup block to be executed, simply set setup to false:

     $ terminitor fetch achiu terminitor --setup=false